erwald/blog/posts/four-ways-of-not-writing-software-bugs.md

 It may help you to imagine that you are going to deploy your change to be tested by a grizzled old no-nonsense manual tester.
 If there's a bug in your code, this tester is going to find it.
 Manual testing is like the tort system: as when a person is injured by a product they can sue the manufacturer, causing manufacturers to worry about their products' safety, so the manual tester can file a report when they discover a bug, causing you to worry about your code's correctness.
 But you can worry without the punitive threat, too.

-## Conclusion
+## Learning from Errors

+> They know the water best who have waded through it.[^1]
+>
+> – Proverb

 What normally happens to bugs is that they are fixed and forgotten.
 When we discover them, we are interested in fixing them, not in understanding the reasons why they happened; and even if we are so interested, we only rarely remember the conditions of their origin anyway.
 But it doesn't have to be like that.
 The way out of this is obvious.
 To avoid error, we must study error.

 Never let a good incident go to waste.
 Each bug is an invitation to learn.
-And so is every near-miss.
-You learn by analysing what went wrong, for instance through a root cause analysis.
+And so is every near miss.
+You learn by analysing what went wrong, for instance through a [root cause analysis](https://en.wikipedia.org/wiki/Root_cause_analysis).
 This is sometimes called a [post-mortem](https://www.pagerduty.com/resources/learn/incident-postmortem/).
 It needs to be a non-punitive, blame-free procedure.
 It needs to be in a sense forward-looking, not backward-looking.
 Having found the deeper problem, you improve the system by putting into place changes that prevent that problem from occurring again.
 Practice this and you will be rewarded twice over: first in learning how serious bugs happen, then in improving the system you're working on.
-Because they know the water best who have waded through it.

-[^1]: Grayling, A. (2011). _The good book : a humanist Bible_.
+[^1]: Grayling, A. (2011). _The Good Book: A Humanist Bible_.
 New York: Walker & Co.
 [^2]: I adapted this joke from [Theodosius Dobzhansky](https://en.wikipedia.org/wiki/Theodosius_Dobzhansky#Final_illness_and_the_%22Light_of_Evolution%22).
 [^3]: See [this comment](https://lobste.rs/s/fzvd1v/former_uber_engineer_s_disaster_story#c_sy3xu2) by a user named soc on a Lobsters post about software struggles in Uber.
 [^4]: Ferreira, I., Fernandes, E., Cedrim, D., Uchôa, A., Bibiano, A. C., Garcia, A., Correia, J. L., Santos, F., Nunes, G., Barbosa, C., Fonseca, B., & de Mello, R. (2018, May 27). _The buggy side of code refactoring_.
 Proceedings of the 40th International Conference on Software Engineering: Companion Proceeedings.
 ICSE ’18: 40th International Conference on Software Engineering.